Launch Open Science Community Wageningen – event on 13 May 2022

 In 2022, the Open Science Community-Wageningen (OCS-W) was created.
 OCS-W is a learning community where anyone associated with WUR or NIOO-KNAW can learn and talk about open science practices.
 The creation of the OSC-W will be celebrated with a launch event, packed with interesting talks and discussions.

 This event will be held in the new Omnia building on 13 May 2022.
 You can join for free.
 Please also do not hesitate to apply for the first Open Science Lighthouse award or to nominate a colleague.
-You can register for the launch event by filling in this form.
-To stay up-to-date on the OSW-W, please get in touch.
+You can register for the launch event by filling in personal narrative essay rubric middle school.
+To stay up-to-date on the OSW-W, please college admissions essay format heading example.

 This blog is the first of a series in which the WUR Open Science programme and the Open Science Community-Wageningen (OSC-W) join forces.
 The collaboration gives a stage to Wageningen researchers, staff and students who actively support making science more open.
 We‘ll interview these researchers, staff and students about their motivations and actions for Open Science and also about their hurdles to practice Open Science.